TrustsenseDev/Pepsi-Documentation/README.md

 })
 ```

-## Tab Element
+### Tab Element

-Tabs help organize your UI into different sections.
-Here's how to create a Tab:
+Tabs allow you to organize your UI into separate sections.

 ```lua
 local GeneralTab = Window:CreateTab({